Namuchenje SDA Church

 • Contact Us

-Was Jesus in the tomb for three days and three nights?
+Was Jesus in the Tomb for Three Days and Three Nights?

 The “three days and three nights” mentioned in Matthew 12:40 have confused some people because of the supposed differences between how long Christ said He would be in the tomb as it relates to the amount of time between His burial and resurrection that are recorded in the Bible.

 Some people have declared that if we are to accept all of the teachings of the Bible, we must believe that Jesus was in the grave exactly three days and three nights—or a full 72 hours of time.
-They say this is the main proof of Jesus’ divinity and Messiahship.
+They focus upon the length of time Jesus was in the tomb rather than upon the all-important fact of His resurrection.

-The meaning of Matthew 12:40
+The Meaning of Matthew 12:40

 The Bible plainly teaches that the proof of Jesus’ divine status and mission was His resurrection.
 The importance of Christ’s resurrection is clearly stated by Paul who wrote that Christ was “declared to be the Son of God with power, according to the Spirit of holiness, by the resurrection from the dead” (Romans 1:4).
-Jesus’ resurrection is the evidence of His Sonship.
+Jesus’ resurrection is the evidence of His divinity.
 (See also Acts 13:30-37; 1 Corinthians 15:19-22; Romans 4:24, 25.)

 1. Jesus Christ was crucified on the Passover, the 14th day of Abib, and died at the 9th hour or at about three in the afternoon.
 This day was also “the preparation, that is, the day before the Sabbath.”
-(See Mark 15:34-38, 42; Luke 23:44-46, 54; John 19:14, 31, 42; Leviticus 23:5; Exodus 12:2, 6; 1 Corinthians 5:7.)
+(See Mark 15:34-38, 42; Luke 23:44-46, 54; John 19:14, 30-31, 42; Leviticus 23:5; Exodus 12:2, 6; 1 Corinthians 5:7.)

 2. Jesus was buried between the 9th hour when He died, and sunset, the beginning of the Sabbath.
-(See Mark 15:42-47; Luke 23:51-56; John 19:31, 38-42.)
+(See Mark 15:42-47; Luke 23:50-56; John 19:31, 38-42.)

 3. The next day after the Passover was the 15th day of Abib, a solemn annual Sabbath.
 This was the first day of the Feast of Unleavened Bread, commemorating the first Passover when God delivered the Hebrews from Egyptian bondage after the Destroying Angel had slain the firstborn of the Egyptians.
 It was a day of solemn convocation when all men were required to present themselves before the Lord.
 (See Exodus 12:14-17; Exodus 23:14, 15, 17.)

-5. Edersheim in his Life and Times of Jesus the Messiah, Vol. 2, page 613, says: “The Sabbath about to open was a ‘high day’—it was both a Sabbath and the second Paschal Day, which was regarded in every respect equally sacred with the first.”
+5. Alfred Edersheim in his Life and Times of Jesus the Messiah, Vol. 2, page 613, says: “The Sabbath about to open was a ‘high day’—it was both a Sabbath and the second Paschal Day, which was regarded in every respect equally sacred with the first.”
 Therefore, the coincidence of the annual with the weekly Sabbath made this day “a high day.”

 8. Two of His disciples walked to Emmaus “that same day” (Luke 24:13).
 Jesus, unrecognized, joined them and was told about the crucifixion that had taken place two days before.
 They said: “Today is the third day since these things were done” (Luke 24:21.)

-• See also John 2:19, which reads: “...Destroy this temple, and in three days, I will raise it up.”
 Jesus, therefore, lay in the tomb from late Friday afternoon until shortly before sunrise on Sunday morning, a period considerably less than 72 hours.

-Putting it all together
+Putting it All Together

-How are the above facts to be reconciled with Matthew 12:40, which says that the Son of man was to be three days and three nights in the heart of the earth?
+How are the above facts to be reconciled with Matthew 12:40, which says that the Son of Man was to be three days and three nights in the heart of the earth?

-In studying this problem, we need to bear in mind that Jesus was born and raised in the East under the influence of Eastern customs and language.
+In studying this problem, we need to bear in mind that Jesus was born and raised in the Middle East under the influence of Eastern customs and language.
 He used the idioms of His time and country and was accustomed to using the Jewish method of determining time.

 The facts regarding the death, burial, and resurrection of Jesus, studied in the light of Jewish custom and idiomatic speech, are in complete agreement with Matthew 12:40.

-Any attempt to change the crucifixion day from Friday to Wednesday and the resurrection day from Sunday to Saturday is wresting or twisting, the Scriptures.
-However, in the study of this problem, we should always bear in mind that the important fact which should engage our study is not the time which Jesus spent in the tomb, but rather the great fact of His resurrection, which made possible His mediation in our behalf, as well as the assurance of our resurrection and redemption.
+Nevertheless, we should always bear in mind that the important fact which should engage our study is not the time which Jesus spent in the tomb, but rather the great fact of His resurrection, which made possible His mediation in our behalf, as well as the assurance of our resurrection and redemption.

 Sabbath Time